steemit/condenser/src/app/help/en/faq.md

 <a class="anchor" name="Am_I_allowed_to_use_the_Steem_and_Steemit_logos"></a>
 ## Am I allowed to use the Steem and Steemit logos?

-The steemit brand and logo are protected by intellectual property laws including copyright and other proprietary rights of the United States and foreign countries.
-One may not make unauthorized commercial use of, reproduce, prepare derivative works, distribute copies, perform, or publicly display the steemit logo or brand, except as permitted by the doctrine of fair use or as authorized in writing by us.
+The Steemit brand and logo are protected by intellectual property laws, including copyright and other proprietary rights of the United States and other countries.
+The purpose is to allow Steemit to protect the brand and logo in ways that extend user safety.
+One may not make unauthorized commercial use of, reproduce, prepare derivative works, distribute copies, perform, or publicly display the Steemit logo or brand, except as permitted by the doctrine of fair use, or as authorized in writing by us.

-The Steem logo should remain free for anyone to use based on the Creative Commons CC0 license, which makes it safe to use without asking for permission or giving credit, including for commercial purposes.
+[Section 107 of the Copyright Act](http://www.copyright.gov/title17/92chap1.html#107) provides the statutory framework for determining whether something is a fair use and identifies certain types of uses—such as criticism, comment, news reporting, teaching, scholarship, and research—as examples of activities that may qualify as fair use. **Steemit considers artistic variations of the Steemit logo that are used for non-commercial purposes, and are not used to harm Steemit users (i.e. through attraction to phishing sites), an instance of fair use.**

+Steemit also considers posts which are created on the Steem blockchain and earn rewards through the blockchain rewards mechanism an authorized form of commercial use.

+The Steem logo is licensed under Creative Commons CC0, meaning you’re free to copy, modify, or distribute (even for commercial purposes) without needing to ask permission or give attribution.

 <a href="/faq.html#Table_of_Contents_Steemit__Inc">^</a>
 <a class="anchor" name="Can_I_purchase_official_Steemit_merchandise"></a>